 Seriously.
 It’s my third fancy trick.

 I’ve literally had a colleague laugh at me for saying I use the Photo Filter.
 Some high-snobiety retouchers look down their nose at it, they see it as a child’s toy.
 And my response?
 “I don’t care, please refer to my portfolio.
 See all that stuff?
 Yeah, Lebron himself approved that and it had a Photo Filter on it.”

 It is quite simple, it’s a blunt-force instrument.
 And that’s why I love it.

 Popping a simple Photo Filter adjustment layer on top of your layer stack is a two-second trip to harmony-town.
 You just decide whether it’s going to be warm or cool, and adjust the strength to the desired effect.

 The result is a subtle, unifying hue throughout all the elements of your composite.
 And the human eye has a tendency to sort of normalize continuous color casts in images.
 A slight warm hue throughout a photo will quickly be auto-white-balanced by our visual system.

 The photo composite big 3 for the finish!

 That’s it, Specular Matching, Punch, and a Photo Filter layer.
 If you always have those in your back pocket for the finish, you can spend so much less time finessing every single element individually.
 And less time stressing about “Is this going to work?!” because you always have your trusty arsenal of finish tricks.

-If you like these solutions, you’ll definitely like my course Photoshop Creative Compositing: The Overlay Brush Workflow.
+If you like these solutions, you’ll definitely like my course Photoshop Creative Effects: The Overlay Brush Workflow.
 It’s about some really cool particle brushes I’ve been working with, but more importantly it’s about the workflows around them and the mindset for creativity.